GRLCandidate/GDL-Miniproject/main.md

 # Discussion and Outlook

-The study investigated whether a GRAFF-based network could perform well on a specific class complex tasks, and whether performance could be increased by MultiGRAFF, a layering of several GRAFF networks.
-To establish this, a (to my knowledge) novel synthetic benchmark was created.
+The study investigated whether a GRAFF-based network could perform well on a specific class of complex tasks, and whether performance could be increased by MultiGRAFF, a layering of several GRAFF networks.
+To establish this, a novel synthetic benchmark was created.
 Experiments showed that GRAFF is indeed outperformed on the benchmark by standard SAGE model, and that MultiGRAFF is able to match SAGE.
 However, MultiGRAFF falls behind SAGE in performance by about a factor of three, and is therefore not a competitive model architecture in its current form.
-One direction for making it competitive could be to deploy it on longer-range tasks, where it could potentially make due with much fewer layers than a SAGE-like architecture.
+One direction for making it so could be to deploy it on longer-range tasks, where it could potentially make due with much fewer layers than a SAGE-like architecture.

-The investigation was limited by computational power: further work could increase confidence in the claims by doing more thorough hyperparameter optimization, and running the models for more epochs.
-Another important consideration is that the synthetic benchmark combined both class imbalance and increased logical complexity -- it would be interesting to study the effect of both  of those factors on model performance in isolation.

-Examination of loss curves showed that the variance in MultiGRAFF model performance is partially due to exploding or vanishing gradients on a small fraction of models.
-This issue could be resolved through more principled parameter initialization schemes.
+While this study provides insights into model performance on complex logical tasks, I suggest three things to gain more confidence in the claims of this work.
+First, more thorough hyperparameter optimization should be done, and the models should be run for more epochs, seeing as the experiments were constrained by available computing power.
+Second, the synthetic benchmark combined both class imbalance and increased logical complexity, and it would be interesting to study the effect of both  of those factors on model performance in isolation.
+Third, examination of loss curves showed that the variance in MultiGRAFF model performance is partially due to exploding or vanishing gradients on a small fraction of models.
+This issue could be addressed, for instance, through more principled parameter initialization schemes.

 While some practical issues remain, MultiGRAFF provides a model architecture that can match state-of-the-art GNNs on complex tasks, that also consists of components which lend itself to principled, formal analysis.